Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: `true`

-### tweakmSchematicProPlace
+### schematicProPlace

 A shortcut option to enable/disable the following options at the same time:

-- tweakmAutoPickSchematicBlock
+- autoPickSchematicBlock

-- tweakmSchematicBlockPlaceRS (tweakmSchematicBlockPlacementRestriction)
+- schematicBlockPlacementRestriction

 With these options enabled, you can have a not-cheaty version of "easy place" from litematica,